alces-software/clusterware/INSTALL.md

    sudo -s
    ```

 2. Set the `cw_DIST` environment variable to match the distribution on which you are installing.
-Currently supported options are `el6` and `el7`:
+Currently available options are `el7`, `el6` and `ubuntu1604`:

      ```bash
      export cw_DIST=el7